 When Should I Have My Dog and Cat Spayed or Neutered?

 For female pets, we recommend spaying at 6 months, before the first heat cycle, which can occur around 6-7 months of age.
 For male pets, the timing is less significant.
 We recommend castration immediately if inappropriate behaviors develop.
 Otherwise, male dogs are typically neutered around 9 months and male cats at 6-7 months.
 Spaying females prior to heat cycles may also decrease surgical and recovery time and potentially reduce surgical complications and pain.
 Performing a spay during a heat cycle increases surgical complications such as bleeding, pain, and prolonged healing times, and are generally discouraged.

 Although rare, a reaction to medications used for sedation or general anesthesia can occur.
 If you know that your pet has experienced any allergic reactions or complications, please let us know before the procedure to identify any potential risks.

 Neutering dogs and cats also alters their metabolism slightly, so that they often require fewer calories(approximately 20%) per day to maintain their weight.
 Please consult Blue Lake Animal Care Center if you have any concerns about providing the appropriate nutrition to your pet after surgery.
 Additionally, female dogs may be at increased risk(6%) of developing hormone-responsive urinary incontinence later in life.
 This is usually treatable with medication.
-Since testosterone aids in closing the growth plates in bones, castrating large male dogs before 6 months old can cause some bone-related complications.
+Since testosterone aids in closing the growth plates in bones, castrating large male dogs before 6-7 months old can cause some bone and joint-related complications.
 This does not appear to be an issue in small to medium breeds.

 The staff at BLACC can answer any questions you have about spaying or neutering your pet.